Rear-end accidents in Fort Lauderdale are a common occurrence, as they are throughout the rest of Florida.

 The burden of proof is on the injured person to show the other driver was negligent and that negligence was the proximate cause of the crash and alleged injuries.

 Florida is a no-fault state when it comes to accidents, which means drivers are required to carry their own auto insurance to cover the cost for property damage and injuries in a traffic accident.
-However, if those damages exceed the amount of the victim’s insurance coverage, he or she can sue the at-fault driver for additional compensation.
+However, if those damages exceed the amount of the victim’s insurance coverage, he or she can sue the at-fault driver with the assistance of an attorney for additional compensation.

 Historically, courts in Florida automatically presumed the second driver in a rear-end collision was at-fault.
 Generally, the theory is the second vehicle should maintain enough distance to stop or avoid impact, even when the vehicle ahead stops suddenly.
 However, a 2012 Florida Supreme Court decision made it easier for them to share the blame.